-Feeld bans are abrupt.
-No warning, no detailed explanation – just a message saying your account didn’t pass safety checks or “Your account has been terminated”.
+Feeld gives no warning or explanation when it bans users – just a message saying your account didn’t pass safety checks or “Your account has been terminated”.

-Whether it was a mistake or a ripple effect of reports, it’s fixable.
-There are two ways to get unbanned on Feeld: appealing and starting fresh.
+Whether it was a mistake or a ripple effect of reports, Feeld bans can be fixed.
+There are two ways to get unbanned from Feeld: appealing and starting fresh.

 | 🔁 Appeal | 🔄 Fresh Start | |